-Both offer multiple firmness options.
+- Both offer multiple firmness options.

-Both address sleep temperature.
+- Both address sleep temperature in their construction.

-Both use foam to reinforce edge support.
+- Both use foam to reinforce edge support.

-Similar price range. ($550-1,150 for Tomorrow Sleep, $599-$1,399 for Saatva)
+- Similar price range. ($550-1,150 for Tomorrow Sleep, $599-$1,399 for Saatva)

-Saatva has a pillow top.
+- Saatva has a euro-style pillow top.

-Different thicknesses.
+- They have Different thicknesses.
 (Saatva offers 11.5 inch and 14.5 inch models; Tomorrow Sleep only offer 10 inch thickness.)

-Saatva uses a unique “coil on coil” construction.
+- Saatva uses a unique “coil on coil” construction.

-Tomorrow Sleep has more give, while Saatva is springier.
+- Tomorrow Sleep has more give, while Saatva is springier.

-Tomorrow Sleep offers a 100 night trial, Saatva 120 nights.
+- Tomorrow Sleep offers a 100 night trial, Saatva 120 nights.